naomithiru/REST_API_data_extraction/README.md

-# YouTube REST API data extraction
+# YouTube API data extraction and analysis

 Extraction of data from a youtube channel, to perform analysis.